 - if you are receiving radiation treatment.

 Verteporfin can pass into breast milk and may harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using verteporfin.

 How is verteporfin given (Visudyne)?

-Verteporfin is given as an injection through a needle placed into a vein.
+Verteporfin is injected into a vein through an IV.
 You will receive this injection in a clinic or hospital setting.
-The medicine must be given slowly through an IV infusion, and can take at least 10 minutes to complete.
+Verteporfin must be given slowly, and the IV infusion can take at least 10 minutes to complete.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when the medicine is injected.